trustuno/watchix/README.md

 Contribution Steps:
 Fork this repository.

-Create a new branch: git checkout -b feature/your-feature-name Make your changes.
+Create a new branch: git checkout -b feature/your-feature-name

+Make your changes.

 Submit a pull request (PR) with detailed description.

 Areas You Can Contribute:
-New notification plugins (e.g., WhatsApp, Teams).
+New notification plugins (e.g., WhatsApp, MS Teams).

 Cloud dashboard UI.

 Security hardening.

 Testing frameworks.

 Documentation improvements.

 Note:
 Ensure your code is well-documented.

 Follow the existing directory and build structure.